niraletter/waybar-timer/README.md

 ### Timer Presets

-Right-clicking in SELECT mode(shows plus icon in the timer) cycles through these presets: `1, 5, 10, 15, 20, 25, 30, 45, 60` minutes.
+Right-clicking in SELECT mode(shows a plus sign in timer icon) cycles through these presets: `1, 5, 10, 15, 20, 25, 30, 45, 60` minutes.

 ## Configuration